raisercostin/namek-gov/readme.md

 # Notes
 - See in samples multiple vectorial graphical formats.
 It would be nice to find one where you describe minimal things like connect center of first form to center of second form.

+- in yed save as png with 5000